polystat/polystat-cli/README.md

 * `--version` prints the version of the CLI tool, maybe with some additional information.
 * `--help` displays some informative help message for commands.
 * `--config <path>` allows to configure Polystat from the specified HOCON config file.
 If not specified, reads configs from the file `.polystat.conf` in the current working directory.

-## Calling Polystat without arguments
-If no arguments are provided to `polystat`, it will read the configuration from the HOCON config file in the current working directory.

 # Development
 ## Setup